-Select format
+Select the format

-XLS: Export as an Excel table.PDF: Export as a PDF or print.
+- XLS: export as an Excel spreadsheet. - PDF: export as a PDF or print.

-[Print]: Start printing.[Export]: Start export.
+- [Print]: start printing.

+- [Export]: start export.

-• [Sample]: Select individual sample results.
+- [Sample]: select individual sample results.

-Select data packets Results Primary result data; cannot be selected because it is always transferred.
-Data Additional result data that is displayed in the result displays during the measurement using the [Data] softkey.
+Results Primary result data; cannot be selected because it is always transferred.
+Data Additional results data that are displayed during the measurement using the [Data] softkey.
 Graph Absorbance wavelength spectrum.
-Graph data The basic numeric data for the graph. "export only": Only available for export, i.e., not for printing.
-Parameters Method parameters Standards/results Result data of the standard evaluation.
-Standards/graph (Only for standard evaluations with several standards:) Absorbance concentration graph.
+Graph data The basic numeric data for the graph. "export only": only available for export, i.e., not for printing.
+Parameters Method parameters Standards/results Results data of the standard evaluation.
+Standards/graph (Only for standard evaluations with several standards:) absorbance concentration graph.